 Furthermore, such a sentential description can even differentiate which objects to track based on the role that they play in an event: agent, patient, source, goal, or referent.
 For example, the sentence The person picked up the backpack to the left of the chair differs from The person picked up the chair to the left of the backpack in that the roles of the backpack and the chair are exchanged.
 Although the same objects are involved in the described events, their roles in the events differ, and can be distinguished by the tracker.
-Figure 17 demonstrates this ability: different tracks are produced for the same video that depicts multiple simultaneous events when focused with different sentences.
+Figure 15 demonstrates this ability: different tracks are produced for the same video that depicts multiple simultaneous events when focused with different sentences.
+In this figure, as well as Figure 16 and Figures 21 and 22 in Appendix B, the boxes around the participants are color coded to indicate semantic role: agent in red, patient in blue, source in violet, goal in turquoise, and referent in green.
+This particularly illustrates that our system understands the image regions that correspond to the participants and the particular mapping of such to argument positions of predicates that denote the meanings of lexical items in the sentential description.
+This further illustrates deep semantic understanding.

-Figure 17 evaluates this ability on all 9 minimal pairs, as indicated by the 'a' and 'b' variants of sentences 1-9 in Table 4, collectively applied to all 25 suitable video clips in the first corpus.
-We discard two clips from the original set of $9 \times 3 = 27$ video clips due to the fact that they involve an adjective (grey), corresponding to the chair, that cannot be reliably extracted from the video.
+Figure 15 evaluates this ability for each sentential position.
+Figure 21 in Appendix B evaluates this ability on all 9 minimal pairs, as indicated by the 'a' and 'b' variants of sentences 1-9 in Table 1, collectively applied to all 25 suitable video clips in the first corpus.
+We discard two clips from the original set of $9 \times 3 = 27$ video clips due to the fact that they involve an adjective (qrey), corresponding to the chair, that cannot be reliably extracted from the video.
 For 18 out of the 25, both sentences in the minimal pair yielded track collections deemed to be correct depictions.
 We determine error from subjective human judgment of whether the track collection that our system produces matches the desired description.
 All of the errors encountered in this task fall into one of two categories.
 One category deals with the use of a color adjective along with the generic word object in the presence of some other entity in the video other than the intended object that incidentally has a similar color.
-The sole error in this category involves the tracker selecting detections on a person's red shirt instead of the red backpack, for one of three instances of minimal pair 2 in Table 4: The red object approached the chair and The blue object approached the chair.
+The sole error in this category involves the tracker selecting detections on a person's red shirt instead of the red backpack, for one of three instances of minimal pair 2 in Table 1: The red object approached the chair and The blue object approached the chair.
 The correct result is obtained for the other instance of this minimal pair when associated with different video clips.
 The other category is largely due to the deficiencies of the detectors, particularly that for the trash can.
-In at least four instances, the paucity of detections from the trash can detector results either in poor tracks or a complete failure to satisfy the FSMs corresponding to other word models.
-This is further exacerbated in the case of adverbs.
-Since adverbs modify verbs, and verbs vary in the manner of their execution, tight bounds on what would constitute quickly or slowly are difficult to obtain.
-Any bounds we are able to impose are sufficiently noisy that sometimes the distinction between an action happening quickly or slowly is lost.
-Two such errors occur here, namely on two instances of minimal pair 8 in Table 4: The person picked up an object quickly and The person picked up an object slowly.
-The correct result is obtained for the remaining instance of this minimal pair when associated with a different video clip.
+In at least four instances, the paucity